bcgov/moh-iam-kong-plugin/README.md

      |-kong-plugin
 ```

 The `kong` and `kong-plugin` directory are synced between the host and Vagrant box, so you can open plugin files in Windows and edit them.
-To get Kong to reload the plugin, just stop and start kong.
+To get Kong to reload the plugin, just stop and start Kong.

 ## Troubleshooting